Risk Factors Dashboard

 We face litigation risks

 We are a party to lawsuits in the normal course of our business.
 Litigation in general, and intellectual property and securities litigation in particular, can be expensive, lengthy and disruptive to normal business operations.
+Further, we could face litigation in connection with the Cyber Incident.
 Moreover, the results of complex legal proceedings are difficult to predict.
 Responding to lawsuits has been, and will likely continue to be, expensive and time-consuming for us.
 An unfavorable resolution of these lawsuits could adversely affect our business, results of operations or financial condition.

 We may not be able to adequately protect our intellectual property, and our products may infringe on the intellectual property rights of third parties